 You can search and assign specific users a different set of quiz availability dates and late submission properties.
-Special access properties enable you to increase the time limit for special-needs users and allow different start and end dates for individual users.
+Special access properties enable you to change the time limit, allow different start and end dates, or override attempts allowed for individual users.

 Click Add Users to Special Access to create special access to a quiz.
 After you finish modifying special access properties and users permissions, click Add Special Access.

 Types of Access: Allow selected users special access to this quiz gives everyone access to the quiz, but the special access properties apply to the ones listed.
 Allow only users with special access to see this quiz prevents other users from accessing the quiz, granting access ONLY to the special access users.

 Automatic Grade: Users can see quiz grade immediately after completion and submission.

 Grade Item: When associated with a quiz, you have the option to auto export quiz results to the Grades tool.